 - Incorporated association number and fundraising license number (if applicable).

 - Information about remuneration provided to your charity’s key management personnel: Large charities, as well as some medium-sized charities, will be asked in the 2022 Annual Information Statement to provide information about any remuneration provided to their key management personnel.
 Key management personnel can be described as a charity’s senior decision makers and include Responsible People as well as other senior staff.
 Find out more about reporting key management personnel remuneration.

 - A list of your charity's Responsible People (and their details): You can update your charity's list of Responsible People in the Annual Information Statement.

 Log into the Charity Portal and click on the charity for which you want to submit the Annual Information Statement.
-Click on 'Manage reporting' and choose the option to begin your 2021 Annual Information Statement.
+Click on 'Manage reporting' and choose the option to start your 2022 Annual Information Statement.

 You have a chance to review your responses before submitting your charity's Annual Information Statement.
 When you are ready to submit, click the 'Submit' button.
 You will receive an email confirming the submission.